-TIM P. VOS is an associate professor and chair of the journalism studies faculty at the Missouri School of Journalism.
+TIM P. VOS is the Wallace Turner Memorial Faculty Fellow, an associate professor, and chair of the journalism studies faculty at the Missouri School of Journalism.
 He teaches courses in principles of American journalism, American journalism history, philosophy of journalism and qualitative research methods in journalism.
 His research involves roles of journalism, media sociology and gatekeeping, media history, and media policy.
-Vos focuses on factors that shape journalistic content and journalism as a social institution, paying particular attention to the theoretical issues of historical explanation.
-He is former head of the History Division of the Association for Education in Journalism and Mass Communication (AEJMC) and current vice-chair of the AEJMC Standing Committee on Research.
+His work has examined how change has happened in print, broadcast, and digital news, public relations, and advertising.
+Vos is former head of the History Division of the Association for Education in Journalism and Mass Communication (AEJMC) and current vice-chair of the AEJMC Standing Committee on Research.

 Vos is co-author, co-editor, or editor of four books.
-His research is published in Communication Theory, Journalism & Mass Communication Quarterly, Journal of Broadcasting & Electronic Media, Journal of Public Relations Research, Visual Communication Quarterly, CM: Communication and Media, American Journalism, Journalism Studies, Journalism Practice, Digital Journalism, and Journalism.
-He has won the Best American Journalism Article award, the Laurence R. Campbell Faculty Research Award, the James E. Murphy Top Faculty Paper Award, the Leslie J. Moeller Award, the Kappa Tau Alpha research award; and top-three faculty paper awards from AEJMC and ICA.
-Vos’ dissertation at Syracuse University in New York won the All-University Doctoral Prize.
+He is the book series editor of Journalism in Perspective from the University of Missouri Press.
+His research is published in Communication Theory, Journalism and Mass Communication Quarterly, Journal of Broadcasting and Electronic Media, Journal of Public Relations Research, Visual Communication Quarterly, CM: Communication and Media, American Journalism, Journalism Studies, Journalism Practice, Digital Journalism, and Journalism.
+Vos has won the Best American Journalism Article award, the Laurence R. Campbell Faculty Research Award, the James E. Murphy Top Faculty Paper Award, the Leslie J. Moeller Award, the Kappa Tau Alpha research award; and top-three faculty paper awards from AEJMC and ICA.
+His dissertation at Syracuse University in New York won the All-University Doctoral Prize.

-Vos spent 12 years as a broadcast journalist, during which time he interviewed nearly every major party candidate for U.S. President and also wrote for a variety of print publications.
+Vos, a native Iowan, was a first-generation college student.
+He spent 12 years as a broadcast journalist, during which time he interviewed most of the major party candidates for U.S. president and also wrote for local and national publications.

 - Vos, T.P.
 (Ed.)
 (2018).
 Journalism.
 Vol. 19 of Handbooks of Communication Science Series, Peter J. Schulz and Paul Cobley (Series Eds.).
 Berlin: de Gruyter Mouton.